unix/v-decorators/README.md

 1. append transform-decorators-legacy to your `.babelrc` file: `"plugins": ["transform-decorators-legacy" ...`

-2. `npm i babel-plugin-transform-decorators-legacy`
+2. `npm i babel-plugin-transform-decorators-legacy -D`

 #### step.B, install and import.

-1. install lib to your project, `npm i v-decorators`.
+1. install lib to your project, `npm i v-decorators -S`.

 2. import in your component, `import { Decorators } from 'v-decorators'`.